eclipse-edc/Connector/docs/developer/decision-records/2022-08-11-versioning_and_artifacts/README.md

 ## General rules

-_for the sake of brevity, the term "our" refers to all original implementation projects inside the `eclipse-dataspaceconnector` org in Github.
-At the time of this writing that includes `DataSpaceConnector`, `RegistrationService`, `IdentityHub`, `MinimumViableDataspace` and `FederatedCatalog` (not yet populated)._
+> for the sake of brevity, the term "our" refers to all original implementation projects inside the `eclipse-dataspaceconnector` org in [Github](https://github.com/eclipse-dataspaceconnector/).
+At the time of this
+> writing that includes `DataSpaceConnector` (a.k.a.
+"EDC"), `RegistrationService` (a.k.a.
+"RS", [see Github](https://github.com/eclipse-dataspaceconnector/RegistrationService)),
+`IdentityHub` (a.k.a.
+"IH", [see Github](https://github.com/eclipse-dataspaceconnector/IdentityHub),
+`MinimumViableDataspace` (a.k.a.
+"MVD"
+> , [see Github](https://github.com/eclipse-dataspaceconnector/MinimumViableDataspace))) and `FederatedCatalog` (a.k.a.
+"FC", [see Github](https://github.com/eclipse-dataspaceconnector/FederatedCatalog), not yet populated).

 All "our" projects must